 i.
-On any play where the ball goes out-of-bounds on the sideline, the ball shall be awarded to the opposing team at that spot. i.
+On any play where the ball goes out-of-bounds on the sideline, the ball shall be awarded to the opposing team at that spot.

+j.
 Following a regular or 20-second timeout that was called while the ball was alive, the ball shall be awarded out-of-bounds on the sideline at the nearest spot upon resumption of play.
 For all other timeouts, play shall resume where it was interrupted.

-EXCEPTION: Rule 5-Section VII-e. k.
-On a violation which requires putting the ball in play in the backcourt, the official will give the ball to the offensive player as soon as he is in a position outof-bounds and ready to accept the ball.
-EXCEPTION: In the last two minutes of each period or overtime, a reasonable amount of time shall be allowed for a substitution a.
-The ball becomes live when:
+EXCEPTION: Rule 5-Section VII-e.

+k.
+On a violation which requires putting the ball in play in the backcourt, the official will give the ball to the offensive player as soon as he is in a position out-of-bounds and ready to accept the ball.

+EXCEPTION: In the last two minutes of each period or overtime, a reasonable amount of time shall be allowed for a substitution.